RajeevRanjan5642/software-engineering/README.md

 ### Code Quality
 Code quality refers to the characteristics of the code including attributes such as maintainability, readability, testability, and security.
 Quality code must fulfill the intended requirements of the s/w without defects.
 Additionally, it should be clean and consistent, easy to read and maintain, well documented, and efficient.

+### Quality Assurance
+QA is the processs of ensuring that a product meets specified requirements and is free of defects.
+It involves testing and monitoring the product throughout its development lifecycle.

 ### Software Testing
 The process of verifying that s/w matches established requirements and is free of bugs.
 Its purpose is to identify errors, gaps, or missing requirements when compared with stated requirements.
 Properly tested s/w ensures reliability, security, performance, and efficiency.
 S/w testing can often be automated or done manually.
 Levels of testing include unit, integration, system and user acceptance.